Content

 Norwood 7 hair loss is the most severe form of balding.
 By this advanced stage, almost none of the hair on the scalp will be left, aside from a few stray hairs or small areas with relatively mild hair growth.

-At this point, the classic horseshoe pattern of hair around the back and sides of the head will be all that’s left.
+At this point, the classic horseshoe pattern of hair around the back of the head and sides of the head will be all that’s left.
 This hair may be fine and lacking in density.

 Before we get into how to treat each type of hair loss on the Norwood hair scale, you should know a bit about the causes of hair loss.